Rusal suspends exports via Russia's biggest container operator: TransContainer CEO

 According to his estimate, Rusal had been shipping 25-30 percent of its exports via TransContainer.
 It is considering redirecting these volumes to other markets now, he said, and while it works through that process had suspended pending shipments.

-Major Japanese trading houses asked Rusal to stop shipping refined aluminum and other products in light of the U.S. sanctions and are scrambling to secure metal elsewhere, industry sources said.
+Major Japanese trading houses asked Rusal to stop shipping refined aluminium and other products in light of the U.S. sanctions and are scrambling to secure metal elsewhere, industry sources said.

 TransContainer deputy chief executive, Viktor Markov told reporters that the company will consult lawyers about the resumption of work with Rusal.